aseigneurin/aseigneurin.github.io/_posts/2017-08-04-why-kafka-streams-didnt-work-for-us-part-2.md

   })
 ```

-Under the hood, Kafka Streams will create a `repartition` topic that will hold our tranformed messages.
+Under the hood, Kafka Streams will create a `repartition` topic that will hold our transformed messages.
 This is how the data _looks like_ in this topic:

 ```
 valid    1